 Also, establish a payment schedule.
 Confirm if you will be paid on a daily or weekly basis.
 Weekly wages per week can vary and are affected by things such as holidays, or if you are also providing additional services such as house maintenance or cleaning.
 Remember to be polite if there is a negotiation phase.
 Or, if you have a website, have your fees clearly outlined.

 #3 – Scheduling a Meet and Greet Before the Day of Sitting

-It’s a good idea to try to organize a practice visit, so the pet becomes familiar with you before the job actually starts.
-This will also help you familiarize yourself with the location of the food, water, toys and treats.
-Plus, this provides owners with the reassurance that the pet has a degree of comfort with you.
+It is always a good idea to schedule a meet and greet before the pet sitting.
+This allows the pet, and also the pet owner, to become familiar with you before you begin solo care of Fido.
+Meet and greets also provide you the opportunity to get familiar with the locations of their food, water, toys and treats.
+In addition, a visit like this provides owners with reassurance that the pet has a degree of comfort with you.
 After all, sometimes a pet simply may not take to a person, especially if they’re a rescue pet.
-These animals might have developed negative associations with certain humans, and if you’re one of these, it might lead to a bad reaction.
-If the pet is uncomfortable, timid or aggressive due to your presence, they might have to use a different pet sitter.
+Rescue animals may develop negative associations with certain types of humans.
+If you’re one of them, it may trigger a negative reaction.
+If the pet is uncomfortable, timid or aggressive during your presence, you may want to suggest using a different pet sitter.

 These are the top three things a pet sitter should establish before a job begins.
 Of course, there’s much more to running a successful pet sitting business.
 Overall, however, establishing these processes and procedures early on will help you get there.
 And, over time, your reputation will spread as professional.
 Then, you’ll be on your way to becoming one of the areas most sought after pet sitters.